Fused LASSO as Non-Crossing Quantile Regression: Methodology

 The collection of the Q quantiles parameters $\beta=\{\beta_{\tau_1},\beta_{\tau_2},...,\beta_{\tau_Q} \}$ describe the conditional distribution.
 The goal is to estimate the vector of coefficients $\beta_{\tau_q} \in \mathbb{R}^{K}$ for all quantiles.\footnote{Note that with this notation $X$ includes a constant or intercept.} This can be done using quantile regression:

 where the second equation is the `tick-loss' function \citep{koenker1978regression}.

+Quantile regression is not the only asymmetric estimator which uses the `tick-loss' function as a way to model different parts of the distribution. \citet{newey1987asymmetric} introduced the concept of expectile regression, i.e., the `tick-loss' weight applied to the $\ell_2$ norm of the residuals.
+The advantage of expectile regression is that the objective function is differentiable, unlike quantile regression's.
+Furthermore, when setting $\tau=0.5$ in an expectile regression, one recovers the OLS estimator, i.e., the conditional mean.

+Expectile regression does come with some disadvantages.
+First, interpretation: while conditional quantiles can be interpreted as splitting the data into $\tau$ and $1-\tau$ parts, i.e. the $\tau^{th}$ conditional quantile of the sample, the same is not true for expectiles.
+Instead expectiles are the $\tau^{th}$ quantile of some distribution which is related to the original distribution of $Y$ as shown in \citet{jones1994expectiles}.
+Second, since expectile regression is based on the $\ell_2$ norm of the residuals, outliers in the dependent variable impacts all expectiles, while outliers only exert undue influence on extreme quantiles in the case of quantile regression.
+As such, ``fan-shaped'' estimated quantiles are a clear indication of heteroskedasticity, while the same shape for expectiles might simply be due to outliers in the dependent variable \citep{newey1987asymmetric, sobotka2012geoadditive}.
+On account of these disadvantages, in this paper we will focus on quantile regression and leave for future research to explore how our findings translate to expectiles.

-While equation (\ref{eq:QR3}), gives an estimate for the parameters with which a description of the conditional distribution is obtained, it is possible that these fitted quantiles cross.
-Quantile crossing is a violation of monotonocity assumption and often occurs on account of data scarcity \citep{koenker2005}.
-Such limits in data availability are frequently encounted in practice, particularly in time-series settings.
-For forecasting applications, the two main methods for addressing quantile crossing are (1) use the fitted quantiles to fit some distribution for each time period as in \citet{adrian2019vulnerable} or \citet{korobilis2017quantile}; or (2) sort the estimated quantiles in each period as proposed by \citet{chernozhukov2009improving}.
+Equation (\ref{eq:QR3}) gives an estimate for the parameters with which a description of the conditional distribution is obtained, but it is possible that these fitted quantiles cross.
+Quantile crossing is a violation of monotonocity assumption and often occurs on account of data scarcity or model misspecification \citep{koenker2005}.
+Limits in data availability are frequently encounted in practice, particularly in time-series settings.
+For forecasting applications, the two main methods for addressing quantile crossing are (1) use the fitted quantiles to fit some distribution for each time period as in \citet{adrian2019vulnerable} or \citet{korobilis2017quantile}; or (2) sort the estimated quantiles in each period as proposed by \citet{chernozhukov2009improving} and \citet{chernozhukov2010crossing}.
 While these two-step methods yield proper densities, correcting the fitted quantiles does not quantify corresponding changes in the estimated coefficients, i.e., the coefficients estimated in the first step remain uncorrected.
 This prompted \citet{bondell2010noncrossing} to propose an estimator which yields no crossing for the estimated quantiles in-sample.
+We note that there are other means to estimate non-crossing quantiles like \citet{liu2009stepwise} who estimate the median first, and sequentially estimates further quantiles, conditional on the previously estimated quantiles not being crossed.
+While this method will yield non-crossing quantiles, the choice of the first estimated quantile can be arbitary.
+As such, in this paper we will focus exclusively on non-crossing constraints as done in \citet{bondell2010noncrossing} since elements of their constraints have been carried over to other quantile estimators (see \citet{yang2017joint} for example).